karrick/golf/README.md

 merely allows you to specify which options your program accepts, and provides the values to your program based on the user's arguments.

-golf is

 ## Usage Example

 Use is nearly identical to the standard library flag package.
 The main difference is the ability to use both short and long option names.
+You may use either short, long, or both command line option flags for each option you define.
+To omit either the short or the long flags, simply use the empty string as its value.

 ```Go
     optHelp := golf.Bool("h", "help", false, "Display command line help and exit")